redox-os/website/content/news/this-month-250731.md

 ## Driver Improvements

 - (drivers) bjorn3 implemented window resizing on the VirtIO-GPU driver, allowing the host system to change the virtual machine resolution in real-time
-- (drivers) bjorn3 updated most libraries to redox-scheme 0.6
+- (drivers) bjorn3 updated most libraries and drivers to redox-scheme 0.6
+- (drivers) bjorn3 did many code cleanups in the graphics subsystem
 - (drivers) Wildan Mubarok fixed the `exampled` driver

 ## System Improvements